Foreman should support a "versioning" backend (for templates, params/vars, etc)

 To go the other direction (text file changes -> foreman), could the API be used to send in updates?
 If so, then all that would be needed is a standardized file layout for the configuration files and post commit hooks could be used to submit the contents for the changed files via the API.

-#7 Updated by Ohad Levy almost 7 years ago
+#7 Updated by Ohad Levy over 9 years ago

 It is possible to use the API to get the template content, and its even possible to use the API to store new content, so a simple wrapper around an editor / VCS should not be too hard to do.